May 3, 2020 candlelight march and vigil

-Each year the night before May 4 there is a candlelight vigil for the students killed in the Prentice Hall parking lot in 1970.
-While the university cancelled the event this year due to COVID-19, people still gathered to pay their respects.
+Each year, the night before May 4, there is a candlelight vigil for the students killed in the Prentice Hall parking lot in 1970.
+While the university canceled the event this year due to COVID-19, people still gathered to pay their respects.

 The group maintained social distancing while lighting candles for the four dead students and proceeding to march around campus.

-On April 13, Kent State announced that all on-campus events, including the May 4 commemoration, were cancelled through July 4 to prevent the spread of COVID-19.
+On April 13, Kent State announced that all on-campus events, including the May 4 commemoration, were canceled through July 4 to prevent the spread of COVID-19.